 Use a Suitable Construction Method:

 If you want a lightweight vehicle, go for the box method.
-As an additional benefit you can run the wires back inside the pipe allowing less exposed wires to avoid any wrong condition.
+As an additional benefit, you can run the wires back into the pipe allowing less exposed wires to avoid any wrong condition.

 Select the Perfect Motors and Propellers:

 Next, you will need to decide which kind of motor and prop system you want to use.
 You must not want too big props that consume too much energy to spin, but not also too small where you won’t get proper thrust and a higher setting is required to run them.
 So, this job may be a bit critical, find out the perfect items carefully that exactly match to your needs.

 Look For an ESC Depending On the Motor Power:

 Depending on how much current the motors consume, you need an Electronic Speed Controls (ESCs).
 Then you can control it from your remote controlled transmitter after connecting it to the battery and motor.

 Buy Perfect LiPo Batteries to Get Long Flight Time and Build PDB Accordingly:

 Nowadays the aircrafts are powered by LiPo batteries that come in various sizes.
 Depending on the size you use for your batteries, they can last from 10-30 minutes.
 For example, a 5000mAh 11.1 volt 3 cell battery can give you about a 30 minutes flight time.